 All appeals involving grades or charges of academic dishonesty or misconduct must be directed to the OSU Academic Appeals Board.
-Students should contact the Provost's office (101 Whitehurst) for information and forms.
+Contact the Provost's office (101 Whitehurst) for information and forms.

 Petitions involving teaching assistantships must be directed to the Department Head.